February 2, 2016

-All events are free and open to the public, and take place in the University Art Museum unless otherwise noted.
+All events take place at the University Art Museum, unless otherwise noted.
 For more information on exhibitions and related events,